 John Siraj-Blatchford's excellent chapter makes similar points and the book is full of valuable teaching suggestions.

-Gary Thomas is professor of education at Oxford Brookes University
+JOAN SOLOMON Joan Solomon is professor of science education at the Open University